open-rmf/rmf-web/packages/reporting-server/README.md

 aerich migrate
 ```

-If there are some changes in the Tortoise models, the previus command will create a migration (sql) file that has your changes.
+If there are some changes in the Tortoise models, the previous command will create a migration (sql) file that has your changes.
 To apply these changes to the database you need to run

 ``` bash
 aerich upgrade